solita/solita.github.com/_posts/2017-07-12-a-tale-of-a-clojurescript-stack-components-and-domain-management.md

     [:p text]))
 ```

-Finally, Reagent makes it possible to define a component in map containing lifecycle functions and the render function.
+Finally, Reagent makes it possible to define a component in a map containing lifecycle functions and the render function.
 Component lifecycle consists of moments when the component is created, updated or deleted.
 It is often useful to do something when a specific moment occurs.

 ```clojure
 (defn paragraph [text]